 The one with a kill switch

 This Planet Waves cable gives you everything you’d expect from a good guitar cable: it’s durable, made a good quality cable and doesn’t ruin your tone.
 On top of all of this standard fayre you get a built-in momentary kill switch which is great for swapping guitars on stage without any annoying crackle or buzz from your amp.

 So you’re keen to venture out of the practice room and onto the stage, and need a lead which can accommodate your stage dives without compromising on tone or durability.
 This 25 foot (over seven metres) lead from Fender will ensure you stay connected no matter the shapes you’re pulling on stage, while the anti-kink design and lifetime warranty provide that peace of mind for years to come.

 The Gibson Memory Cable is made unique by the fact that it incorporates a Tascam recorder in to the cable itself, letting you record your ideas and performances on-the-fly.
 This is incredibly useful for band practice or jam sessions, ensuring you’ll always be able to recall any new riffs or ideas that you play during them.

 The tweed one

 The Fender Custom Shop is rightly held as a benchmark for guitar quality.
 So, why not treat your axe to a cable built to those exacting standards.
-This attractive cable is designed with more than a nod towards classic, vintage guitar leads, wrapped with a black, tweed outer for that ‘toaster cord’ appearance.
+This attractive cable is designed with more than a nod towards classic, vintage guitar leads, wrapped with either a black or yellow tweed outer for that ‘toaster cord’ appearance.

 The cable is engineered to resist twisting, kinks and all of the other movements, which can prematurely end the life of a cable, and is also backed with a lifetime guarantee.
 As this is Fender, it also delivers great sonic performance.